-Subsequent to the period ended March 31, 2014, the Company entered into a Surface Lease agreement with the iTaueki Land Trust Board ("TLTB") which governs the native land ownership rights in Fiji.
+The Company has entered into a Surface Lease agreement with the iTaueki Land Trust Board ("TLTB") which governs the native land ownership rights in Fiji.
 The TLTB manages the lease agreements between native land owners and tenants.
-The Surface Lease between the Company and the TLTB is required to proceed obtaining a mining lease from the MRD.
+The Surface Lease between the Company and the TLTB is required prior to obtaining a mining lease from the MRD.
 The Company has successfully completed the negotiation of a 21 year Surface Lease with the TLTB.
 The Surface Lease agreement is a critical component of the Mining License for the Tuvatu Gold Project.

-Under the terms of the Surface Lease, the Company must make a one-time payment of FJD\$1,000,000 (CAD\$597,400) of which FJD\$700,000 (CAD\$418,180) is due within 21 days of acceptance of the Surface Lease agreement and the balance of FJD\$300,000 (CAD\$179,220) is due upon the first gold production from mining operations in Tuvatu.
-An additional lease payment of FJD\$30,000 (CAD\$17,922) is payable per annum to the local communities for education and community development over the 21-year term of the Surface Lease agreement.
+Under the terms of the Surface Lease, the Company must make a one-time payment of FJD\$1,000,000 of which FJD\$700,000 (CAD\$427,348) has been paid upon acceptance of the Surface Lease agreement and the balance of FJD\$300,000 (CAD\$175,260) is due upon the first gold production from mining operations in Tuvatu.
+An additional lease payment of FJD\$30,000 (CAD\$17,526) is payable per annum to the local communities for education and community development over the 21-year term of the Surface Lease agreement.